hvag/blog/activedirectory.md

 }
 ```

-For the DCs, we have create a new state file.
+For the DCs, we have created a new state file.
 We are now three levels deep.
+We will perform a few manual activities.

+Also, would like increased performance for this server so will switch instance_type from t2.micro to t2.small.

+1. In Server Manager, change the name of the server from the AWS generated name to EAST-DC1
+1. Configure the Network Device.
+For TCP/IPv4 set the Preferred DNS server to 127.0.0.1
+1. Disable native firewall - Add to parking lot for final config.

+## Second DC

+DC1 and DC2 have been created in separate subnets/availability zones/rooms.
+They will not both be impacted by any local event.
+We will eventually add DCs to the WEST data center to account for any insanely large geographic impacting event.

 ...